 You Tube - Mi-17 Helicopter.

-The United States ordered 31 Mi-17 helicopters at a cost of US$1.07 billion from Russia to give to the Afghan Army.
-We are told that no U.S. produced helicopters could better serve Afghanistan's needs.
+Despite a congressional prohibition the United States ordered a total of 31 Mi-17 helicopters at a cost of US$1.07 billion from Russia to give to the Afghan Army.
+We are told that no United States produced helicopters could better serve Afghanistan's needs.

 The Mi-17 helicopter is produced by Russia for export from a domestic base design.
 It is propelled by more powerful twin engines which enable greater performance than in earlier models, including a higher ceiling, higher speed, greater payloads, lower fuel consumption, and flight using a single engine.
 The power gains mean that the latest version of the Mi-17 helicopter can be put to greater use than prior models.